Dorset Joint Railway

 Evercreech Junction South: In BR days there was a diamond sign on the Up Starting signal (No 20) and also one on the Down Starting (No 5).
 In the case of the latter signal, which had two co-acting arms, the sign was fixed on the bracket which supported the lower arm rather than on the tall post which carried the upper arm.
 By 1950 there were track-circuits in rear of both signals, but it is not known when the diamond signs were provided.

-Given that there was a 'Train Waiting' indicator provided at Blandford in connection with a treadle in rear of the Up Home (No 2), it is surprising that the limited photographic evidence available from the BR period shows that no diamond sign was provided.
-One publication records a diamond sign on the Up Advanced Starting (No 15) at Bailey Gate, but this does not appear in any photographs, nor does the known information about that location justify such a sign.
+As there was a 'Train Waiting' indicator provided at Blandford in connection with a treadle in rear of the Up Home (No 2), it is surprising that the limited photographic evidence available from the BR period shows that no diamond sign was provided.
+Some published diagrams show a diamond sign on the Up Advanced Starting (No 15) at Bailey Gate, but this does not appear in any photographs for the BR period, nor does the known information about that location justify such a sign.

 As the diamond sign was white, and usually the signal post to which it was fixed was painted white also, then it was the practice on some railways to paint a black band around the signal post behind the diamond sign in order to provide some contrast for better sighting.
 This appears not to have been the general S&DJR practice, although the photographic evidence is inconclusive in some instances and the arrangements at individual locations may have varied over time.
 At Midford there was no band on the lattice post of signal 15 in BR days, although older pictures of the previous wooden post suggest that a band may have existed then.
 There was a band on signal 13 at Midsomer Norton (actually a separate band on each of the two rails which formed the post).
 At Evercreech Junction South there was no band on signal 20, whilst on signal 5 the bracket to which the signal was fixed was painted in a dark colour anyway.
 At Templecombe (No 2 ) Junction there was a band on the main post of the gantry which carried signals 28 and 42, but apparently no bands on the posts of signals 29 and 41; no information is available for signal 9.